2022 Cuban Family Code referendum

-A referendum was held on 25 September 2022 in Cuba to approve amendments to the family code of the Cuban Constitution.
-The referendum passed, legalizing same-sex marriage, same-sex adoption, and altruistic surrogacy, among other rights.
-Following the referendum, Cuba's family policies have been described as among the most progressive in Latin America.
+A referendum was held on 25 September 2022 in Cuba to approve amendments to the Family Code of the Cuban Constitution.
+The revised code contains stronger rules on gender equality and modernizes protections for women, children, the elderly and people with disabilities.
+Moreover, legal recognition is given to same-sex marriage and adoption and altruistic surrogacy.
+Following the code's approval, Cuba's family policies have been described as among the most progressive in Latin America.

 Background

-Until 2019, Article 36 of the Constitution of Cuba (most recently amended in 1992) defined marriage as "the voluntary union established between a man and a woman".
-As such, the wording constitutionally prohibited same-sex marriage.
+Until 2019, Article 36 of the 1992 Constitution of Cuba defined marriage as "the voluntary union established between a man and a woman", making same-sex marriage constitutionally impermissible.

-In December 2017, LGBT groups launched a public campaign to repeal the constitutional ban.
-On 4 May 2018, Mariela Castro said that she would propose a reform of the constitution and introduce a complementary measure to legalize same-sex marriage, since the constitutional reform process was expected to begin in July 2018.
-On 21 July, the Council of State, Homero Acosta Álvarez, said that the draft constitution included a provision that defined marriage as a "union between two people".
+In December 2017, LGBT groups began a campaign to repeal the ban as part of the drafting process for the new constitution.
+On 4 May 2018, Mariela Castro announced proposals for legalizing same-sex marriage as part of the constitutional consultation process.
+On 21 July, the Council of State announced that the draft constitution would define marriage as a "union between two people".
 The National Assembly approved the draft on 22 July, and it was subject to public consultation between 13 August and 15 November 2018.

 The issue of same-sex marriage triggered public debate and organization in Cuba.
 In June 2018, five Christian denominations declared same-sex marriage "contrary to the spirit of the communist revolution".
 In what was described as "a poster war", both opponents and supporters of same-sex marriage put up hundreds of posters around Havana.
-In September 2018, after conservative opposition to the proposal to legalize same-sex marriage, President of Cuba and First Secretary of the Communist Party of Cuba, Miguel Díaz-Canel, announced his support for same-sex marriage.
+In September 2018, reacting to conservative opposition, President of the Council of State Miguel Díaz-Canel announced his support for same-sex marriage.
 In his first interview since taking office in April, he told Telesur that he supports "marriage between people without any restrictions", and is in favor of "eliminating any kind of discrimination in society".